 Q).
 Which one of the Deadly Sins is associated with the color “Green”?

 Q).
-The Amazon River is connected to which one of the four Oceans: Atlantic, Pacific, Indian, Artic?
+The Amazon River is connected to one of the four Oceans: Atlantic, Pacific, Indian, and Or Arctic?

 Q).
 Ad Slogans (name the Company/Product): I. Don’t leave home without it, II.
 Betcha Can’t Eat Just One, III.
 Fly the friendly skies, IV.
 Good to the last drop, V. I can’t believe I ate the whole thing, VI.
 Reach out and touch someone

 Q).
 What is the only continent with land in all 4 Hemispheres? (a) Antartica, (b) Australia, (c) Asia, (d) Africa

 Q).
 The U.S. State with the largest area is Alaska.
 What are the next three?